 When your video calls for emphasis of Autodesk from the get-go, use the intro animation (access required) for an impactful opening.

-Credits and calls to action (CTAs) are always followed by the Autodesk logo.
+Credits and calls to action (CTAs) are always followed by the two-line Autodesk logo tagline lockup.
 Use an animated outro or a simple static end frame, which should fade in with a three-second hold (all links require access).

 When crafting videos, sound is an integral part of the creative process.
 By using the power of sound, we engage customers, increase awareness, and build a stronger emotional connection with our audience.